Returning to the Workplace

 - Being otherwise immunocompromised

-Faculty and staff who return to work on campus and have a condition that places them in a higher risk group or who are pregnant may wish to review their condition with their medical provider to determine whether working on campus is appropriate at this time.
-The College will review all information regarding an employee’s medical condition in an effort to making reasonable accommodations to carry out the essential functions of the incumbent’s position.
-Please contact Karen Salce in Human Resources at 232-259-2613 or via email at email@example.com with any questions if you wish to discuss this further.
+Faculty and Staff who return to work on campus and have a condition that places them in a higher risk group or who are pregnant may wish to review their condition with their medical provider so that the College can determine whether the essential functions of the incumbent’s position can be performed “with or without accommodation.”
+Please contact Karen Salce in Human Resources at 232-259-2945 or via email at email@example.com with any questions if you wish to discuss this further.
 Records involving accommodations will be kept in the strictest of confidence.

 Faculty and Staff who have been instructed to return to work on-site and have a non-medical issue related to the COVID-19 virus that precludes their ability to return to campus should contact Jacie Feigelman in Human Resources at 323-259-2614 or via email at firstname.lastname@example.org.